Furby

 The U.S. National Security Agency banned Furbies for fear that they might be used to record classified information.

-Two sets of hands hold up five furry owl-like toys in blue, red, yellow, white and pink.
+Two sets of hands hold up five Furbys, furry owl-like toys in blue, red, yellow, white and pink.

 Furby was previously re-launched in 2012.
 Photo: Yoshikazu Tsuno/AFP/Getty Images

-A blue furry toy that resembles an owl, with large eyes, a yellow beak and pointy ears faces the camera, as does a tablet with an image of a cheeseburger.
+A blue furry Furby toy that resembles an owl, with large eyes, a yellow beak and pointy ears faces the camera, as does a tablet with an image of a cheeseburger.

 The new Furby can eat iPad food.
 Photo: Yoshikazu Tsuno/AFP/Getty Images